 Pre-cook and reheat

 Casseroles and stir-fries nail it in the food prep category for me.
 Not only do they blend various food flavors, but they also encourage variety and balance in nutrients too.
 For a heart healthy and time-saving casserole just mix any of your favorite ingredients in one dish with your favorite sauce and pop the dish in the oven until cooked through.
-Before becoming a vegan, I used to enjoy layering cheese slices between a mix of vegetables and cooked rice.
-These days, I substitute soy cheese or a cashew-creamy sauce: see recipe for my cashew-creamy macaroni and cheese here.
+A layer of dairy cheese slices between a mix of vegetables and cooked rice or veggie cheese is delicious.
 If you cook in large quantities like I can’t seem to help doing, then you’ll have a lunch-box ready meal or dinner left-over for a week without cooking anything new.
 If you get bored eating the same things, then cook two casseroles and a stir-fry dish and alternate between dishes all week long.